-The Voice Work will be conducted by Kennedy C. MacKinnon
+The Text Work will be led by Kennedy C. MacKinnon

-Kennedy C. MacKinnon (BFA, University of Windsor; MFA, Diploma in Voice Teacher Training, York University) is an actor, director, teacher, coach, and the Artistic Director of Shakespeare Link Canada (SLC).
-Most recently she directed "Saltwater Moon" for Common Roof.
+Kennedy C. MacKinnon (BFA, University of Windsor; MFA, Diploma in Voice Teacher Training, York University) is a coach, teacher, director, actor and the Artistic Director of Shakespeare Link Canada (SLC).
 She created and directed "Hamlet, Alone" and "Drowning Ophelia" for the Shakespeare Link International Festival, Wales and "With Love, Will Shakespeare," a commissioned play for the Sunnybrook Veterans' Residence.
-She has an ongoing partnership with Montes Namuli in Mozambique, where she adapts and translates productions of Shakespeare focused on AIDS education and female empowerment.
+She has an ongoing partnership with Montes Namuli in Mozambique, where she adapts and translates productions of

+Shakespeare focused on AIDS education and female empowerment.
 She created "Romeo and Juliet - Signing the Bard," a collaboration between hearing and deaf actors produced by Shakespeare Link Canada.
+Other directing credits include "Saltwater Moon" for Common Roof and Death of a Chief (co-director) for Native Earth Performing Arts.

 Kennedy was Head of Voice for ten years at the Humber College Theatre School, where she also taught Shakespeare.
-She is currently in her eleventh season as a voice coach at the Stratford Shakespeare Festival.
+She is currently in her twelfth season as a Voice and Text Coach at the Stratford Shakespeare Festival.
 She has taught for the Education Department at the Festival and for the Birmingham Conservatory for Classical Theatre, of which she is a graduate.
 She interned as assistant to Gary Logan at the Denver Center for the Performing Arts/National Theater Conservatory.
-She has also taught at Native Earth Performing Arts, the Toronto 5 Workshop, George Brown Theatre School, Equity Showcase Theatre, the University of Windsor, Ryerson Theatre School, York University and the National Voice Intensive.
+As a freelance coach Cathy has worked on numerous productions on Broadway, at Aluna, Native Earth Performing Arts, Cahoots, CanStage, The Globe (in Regina) and YPT.
+She has taught for the Toronto 5 Workshop, George Brown Theatre School, Equity Showcase Theatre, Centre for Indigenous Theatre, University of Windsor, Ryerson Theatre School, York University and the National Voice Intensive.
 Kennedy is the recipient of three Tyrone Guthrie Awards, as well as an Innovation Award and Distinguished Faculty Award from Humber College.
 Website: www.shakespearelinkcanada.ca.